dmartine/switch-basemaps-js/README.md

 ## Instructions

 1. Download and unzip the .zip file.
-2. Web-enable your directory or copy/paste the source to your own .html file.
+2. Web-enable the directory or copy/paste the source to your own .html file.
-3. Go!
+3. Access the .html page.

 ## Requirements